UConn vs Tennessee rivalry renewed in women’s hoops Thursday

 NEW YORK (AP)For more than a decade, the rivalry in women’s basketball was Tennessee and UConn.

 After a 13-year absence, the teams will play again Thursday night, broadcast at 7 p.m.
-ET on ESPN from Hartford, Connecticut.
+EST on ESPN from Hartford, Connecticut.

 The powerhouse teams led by Hall of Fame coaches Pat Summitt and Geno Auriemma put the sport on the national scene starting with their historic first matchup and No. 1 vs. No. 2 showdown in 1995.
 The Associated Press Top 25 poll usually would have come out that day before the game, but a decision was made to hold it off until afterward – the only time that’s happened in the history of the rankings.